Once you've tasted the real deal, you won't want to go back to industrial imitations.

 Cook and food campaigner Suzanne Wynn is the editor of Food Culture for the Campaign for Real Farming.

-In March 2012, Daily Telegraph food writer Rose Prince asked the Campaign for some tips for her new Baking Club column.
-Here are a selection from some of our ambassadors and other members.
+In March 2012, Daily Telegraph food writer Rose Prince asked the Real Bred Campaign for some tips for her new Baking Club column.
+Here are a selection we received from some of our supporters.

 Tom Baker, loaf social enterprise, Cotteridge, Birmingham